wangbx66/differentially-private-q-learning/readme.md

 python dpql.py seed sigma
 ```

-Albernatively, the step-to-step notebook guide is available on __readme.ipynb__
+Alternatively, the step-to-step notebook guide is available on __readme.ipynb__